hayaq/GLMovieTexture/README.md

 GLMovieTexture
 ==============

-* OpenGL ES2 movie texture using AVAssetReader
+* OpenGL ES2 movie texture using AVAssetReader ( AVPlayerItemVideoOutput on iOS6 )